 The additional supplies and planning out all your steps in advance will always lead to better results and an experience that is not hectic and full of anxiety.
 Planning ahead this way allows for you to ask questions before you begin.
 You then will not be in the undesirable position of having a question right in the middle of your project.

 Purchasing Epoxy-Coat® products is actually quite easy.
 They have a full service website with all their product kits, options, and accessories available.

 You can email or give them a call if you have any questions.
 We did this a number of times to evaluate their customer service.
-We found their service representatives friendly and knowledgeable whenever we contacted them.
+Our calls found their service representatives friendly and knowledgeable whenever we contacted them.
 We can’t emphasize enough how important good customer service is when working with concrete coatings.

 Epoxy-Coat® even has an installation division if you do not want to apply their product on your own.
 You can contact them for more information and pricing for that service.

 Can we recommend Epoxy-Coat®?
 Yes we can.
 We already knew they had good epoxy.
 Plus we readily admit that we like the changes they have implemented in the last years.
 It’s a great improvement to an already proven product.